-The Bank has also entered into a joint venture agreement and holds an equity investment to the extent of 26% in Bussan Auto Finance India Private Limited, a non-banking financial company.
-The financials of the joint venture company are not consolidated with the balance sheet of the Bank.
+The Bank has entered into a joint venture agreement and holds an equity investment to the extent of 26% in Bussan Auto Finance India Private Ltd., a non-banking financial company.
+The financials of the joint venture company are not consolidated with the balance sheet of the Bank as such investment does not fall within the definition of a joint venture as per Accounting Standard 27 (AS 27), Financial Reporting of Interest in Joint Ventures, issued by the Institute of Chartered Accountants of India.
 The investment in the joint venture is not deducted from the capital funds of the Bank but is assigned risk-weights as an investment.